Somalis in Norway: History

 The first Somalis in Norway were sailors and arrived in the country during the 1970s.
-After a failed coup in Somalia in 1978 the first refugees came to Norway which were followed by more during 1980s.
+After a failed coup in Somalia in 1978 the first refugees came to Norway which were followed by more during the 1980s.
 During this period most Somalis who came to Norway belonged to the Issaq-clan.
 After the Somali Civil War broke out in 1991 the number of asylum seekers increased.
 During the 1990s and up to about 2001, most asylum seekers said they belonged to the Hawiye clan which resides in the southern part of Somalia.

-Culture
+Attachments to home country

 Sociologist Katrine Fangen conducted interviews with 50 Somalis living in Norway.
 According to her interviews, both men and women were positive towards gender equality in terms of both men and women working outside the home.
 There was a significant difference for sexuality, where boys had much greater sexual freedom than girls and they could engage in behaviour that would be strongly sanctioned in a female.
 It was also shown that Norwegian-born women of Somali heritage felt they had greater freedom than they would have had in Somalia.

-Islamic veil usage

 The honor of a woman is a very important subject for most of the interviewees and young women are preoccupied with protecting their reputation against accusations of dishonor.
 The widespread use of both the hijab and less revealing types of Islamic veil arise from the need to conform to Muslim norms of how a young woman should behave.
 Wearing the hijab also causes older Somalis to respect them more.
 Other reasons to wear the Islamic veils are religiosity and protesting against Western culture.